WBCR-FM: History

 The station first aired in 1907 as an early experimental radio station ran by Dr. Charles Aaron Culver.
 It is one of the oldest radio stations in the world.
-The station went on the air as WBCR-FM on 1979-08-22. on 1984-10-01, the station changed its call sign to WBCR, on 1989-08-22 to the current WBCR.
+The station moved to 90.3 MHz as WBCR-FM in 1965.
+On October 1, 1984, the station modified its call sign to WBCR, but regained the "-FM" suffix on August 22, 1989.
+On September 19, 2025, the trustees of the station put in an application with the Federal Communications Commission (FCC) to cancel the station's license.